 Under the Insolvency Act, as liquidators we are able to reverse transactions made by your company if they are not in the interest of all the creditors, or if they are to the detriment of the company.

 For example, if a loan was repaid back to you as director before entering liquidation, we would need to have this overturned and demand that the money be paid back to the company to be made available for all the creditors.

 Similarly, any director’s loans which were written off before liquidation would need to be repaid to the company.

 If, as director, you were unable, or wouldn’t repay any money owed to the company, it may be reason for the Insolvency Service to seek to disqualify you from acting as a director in the future.
 This could be from anywhere between 2 to 15 years.

 Just having an overdrawn loan account however, is certainly no reason for disqualification itself.
 This would depend on the director’s actions and if those actions were to the detriment of creditors.
 Find out more about director’s investigations and director’s disqualifications.

 How do we deal with an overdrawn director’s loan account?

 Our advice is to be upfront about any overdrawn loan accounts.
 If you can provide us with the information prior to your company being placed into liquidation, we can negotiate an acceptable repayment plan which leaves you knowing where you stand before liquidation.

-Although the same can be done after liquidation, we find that clear communication and negotiation prior to formal insolvency allows you piece of mind, and lessens our work load!
+Although the same can be done after liquidation, we find that clear communication and negotiation prior to formal insolvency allows you peace of mind, and lessens our workload!